tomy2105/KnowledgeNotes/cpp/cpp11.md

 The ellipsis (...) operator has two roles.
 - to the left of the name of a parameter, it declares a parameter pack, user can bind zero or more arguments to the variadic template parameters.
-- to the right of a template or function call argument, it unpacks the parameter packs into separate arguments (can be done in function argument list, parenthesized initializers, brace-enclosed initializers, template arguments lists, function parameter list, template parameter list, base specifier.
+- to the right of a template or function call argument, it unpacks the parameter packs into separate arguments (usage is restricted to certain contexts!!!).

 In other words example above reads: